 - Protection from radiation caused by the "weak signal scenario".

-At this point, the long-term health risks of using cell phones remain questionable, though no studies have found a link between the two.
-A large study conducted in Denmark over a period of 13 years found absolutely no link between health status and cell phone bills.
+The debate of whether cell phone signal boosters increase health risk from radiation has been debunked based on information above.
+However, at this point, the long-term health risks of using cell phones themselves remain questionable, though no studies have found a link between the two.
+A large studies conducted in Denmark over a period of 13 years found absolutely no link between health status and cell phone bills.
 As we all know, money talks and it is telling us that heavy users are NOT at higher risk than light users.

 So, the next time you leave a voicenote on your smartphone; don't be too concerned about the life of your battery.
 At worst, it will contribute to your next headache.
 Rather be concerned about your signal strength, this might threaten life.
 Not your battery's life but yours!